14 questions to ask a mortgage lender

 How much down payment is needed?

+Some lenders prefer a down payment of 20% of the total purchase price, but you may be eligible to go as low as 3%.
 However, down payment requirements may vary depending on the type of loan and your credit history.
-Keep in mind that the more money you put down, the less interest you'll pay over the life of your loan.
+The more money you put down, the lower your loan amount.
+That converts to less interest you pay over the life of your loan.

 How much is the monthly mortgage payment?